poseidon/matchbox/Documentation/bootkube.md

 We're ready to use [bootkube](https://github.com/coreos/bootkube) to create a temporary control plane and bootstrap self-hosted Kubernetes cluster.
 This is a **one-time** procedure.

-Copy the `bootkube` generated assets to any one of the master nodes.
+Secure copy the `bootkube` generated assets to any one of the master nodes.

     scp -r assets core@172.15.0.21:/home/core/assets
     scp $(which bootkube) core@172.15.0.21:/home/core

+Secure copy the `kubeconfig` to `/etc/kuberentes/kubeconfig` on **every** node (repeat for 172.15.0.22, 172.15.0.23).

+    scp assets/auth/kubeconfig core@172.15.0.21:/home/core/kubeconfig
+    ssh core@172.15.0.21
+    sudo mv kubeconfig /etc/kubernetes/kubeconfig

-Connect to that Kubernetes master node,
+Connect to the Kubernetes master node,

     ssh core@172.15.0.21